Manishearth/manishearth.github.io/source/_posts/2015-05-30-how-rust-achieves-thread-safety.markdown

 and [`Sync`][sync] depending on their capture clauses.
 For more on their internal representation, see [huon's post][huon-closure].
 In this case, `x` was captured by-move; i.e. as [`Vec<T>`][vec] (instead of being similar to `&Vec<T>` or something), so the closure itself can be `Send`.
-Without the `move` keyword, the closure would not be `'static' since it contains borrowed content.
+Without the `move` keyword, the closure would not be `'static` since it contains borrowed content.

 Since the closure inherits the `Send`/`Sync`/`'static`-ness of its captured data, a closure